Zebulon Vance: Personal life

 In 1890, at the age of sixty, Vance gave more speeches than in any other year of his life.
 His nervous affliction from his previous stroke became worse, and back in Black Mountain, he fell from a wagon.
 His doctors feared he would go blind if they did not surgically remove one eye to save the other.
 The surgery was performed in early 1891, but he never returned to full health.
 Vance told William B. Bate, whom he sat next to in the Senate, "Misfortunes have their blessings, for surely no man can now deny that I have an eye single to the interests of my constituents."

 In a kindness not always seen by political opponents, the entire Senate voted to pay for a private secretary for Vance from their contingency funds.
 However, Vance's health continued to decline from 1890 through 1894.
 As travel was believed to be curative in the 19th century, he visited Egypt, England, France, Germany, Ireland, Italy, and Scotland.
 Vance told his son that he "was home-sick while abroad and that the trip had made him a better American."
 In January 1894, he visited Jacksonville, Tampa, St. Augustine, and Suwannee Springs in Florida while the Senate was in session.
-When he returned to Washington, D.C. in April 1894, he could no longer walk.
-On April 14, 1894, Vance had another stroke, went into a coma, and died at his home in Washington D.C.
+When he returned to Washington, D.C., in April 1894, he could no longer walk.